Lizz158/HomeAssistant/README.md

-# Home Assistant Automations for Vegetable Seedling Station
+# Home Assistant Automations for Vegetable Seedling Propagation Station

 This repository contains Home Assistant automations, helpers, templates and MQTT integrations that run a modular indoor seedling propagation station for vegetable crops.
 The system maintains consistent early growth conditions by monitoring and reacting to micro‑climate parameters and plant development phases.